joinbox/guidelines/node.js/README.md

 ## documentation

-All code must be commented inline so that a skilled third party is able easily to read the code. each application / module / library must have at least one README.md file which describes the api or usage for the current module. if there is any complicated data structure / code / algorihtm it must be documented in the wiki of the repository. documentation must delivered in github flavoured markdown.
+All code must be commented inline so that a skilled third party is able to read the codeeasily. each application / module / library must have at least one README.md file which describes the api or usage for the current module. if there is any complicated data structure / code / algorihtm it must be documented in the wiki of the repository. documentation must delivered in github flavoured markdown. the documentation must be always be written in english.

 ## testing

-modules / applications must have at least simple functional testing modules. unti tests are welcome.
+modules / applications must have at least simple functional testing code. unit tests are welcome.

 ## contributing